BoutemineOualid/MDLPA-Algorithm/README.md

 TODO
 =====
-[#10] Save clustering results into a matlab/octave readable variable files.
-[#13] Remove simulated parallel processing that uses Collections.Shuffle and paralellize the propagation using a Map/Reduce model.
+[#10] Save clustering results into a matlab/octave readable variable files.tl;dr [#13] Remove simulated parallel processing that uses Collections.Shuffle and paralellize the propagation using a Map/Reduce model.tl;dr
-[#20] Save plugin settings using the Settings API.
-[#25] [BLOCKED] Upgrade to Gephi 0.9+.
-(Blocker details: No clustering module/api as of v1.0 of this plugin)
+[#20] Save plugin settings using the Settings API.tl;dr [#25] [BLOCKED] Upgrade to Gephi 0.9+.
+(Blocker details: No clustering module/api as of v1.0 of this plugin)tl;dr

 Notes
 ======